akash-network/terraform-provider-akash/docs/index.md

 ## Example Usage

-The provider configurations is as follows.
+The provider configuration is as follows.
 It's recommended providers are configured this way for clarity:
 ```terraform
 provider "akash" {
   account_address = "string"